• Skip to primary navigation

 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

-Last Updated on May 13, 2019 by Diane Hoffmaster
+Last Updated on April 30, 2023 by Diane Hoffmaster

-Have you ever bought a large container of talcum powder?
+Have you ever bought a large container of baby powder?
 Have you ever actually used up the entire container?
-Probably not since some of those containers are huge If you have too much and are wondering what to do with it, here are some uses for baby powder, even if you don't have babies!
+Probably not since some of those containers are huge If you have too much and are wondering what to do with it, here are some uses for baby powder, even if you don’t have babies!

 baby powder on a hand